 It is located on continental Europe's western edge. the Brest metro area is ranked Brittany's 3rd largest - following Nantes and Rennes.

-During the Middle Ages, Brest's history was the history of city's castle.
-Richelieu was the one who made it a military harbour and Brest grew around its arsenal, until the 2nd part of 20th century.
-Heavily damaged by Allies' bombing raids during WWII, the city centre was rebuilt after the war.
+During the Middle Ages, town's history was based on its castle.
+Richelieu made it a military port and the town grew around its arsenal.
+Heavily damaged by bombing raids during WW2 (1939-1945), the city centre was rebuilt after the war.
 At the end of 20th century and the beginning of 21st century, the deindustrialization of Brest was followed by the growth of the service sector.

-Today, Brest is a major university town with more than 23,000 students.
-Besides its multidisciplinary university, University of Western Brittany, the city and its surrounding area possess a few prestigious French elite schools, including Ecole Navale (French Naval Academy), Telecom Bretagne and Superior National School of Advanced Techniques of Brittany.
-Brest is an important research centre, which is mainly focused on the sea, with the French Polar Institute, the largest Ifremer centre (French Research Institute for Exploitation of the Sea) and le Cedre (Centre of Documentation, Research and Experimentation on Accidental Water Pollution).
+Today, Brest is a major university town with over 23,000 students.
+Besides the Western Brittany University, the city and its surrounding area has elite schools, including Ecole Navale (French Naval Academy), Telecom Bretagne and Superior National School of Advanced Techniques of Brittany.
+The city is an important research centre (sea-focused), housing the French Polar Institute (Paul-Emile Victor), the French Research Institute for Exploitation of the Sea (IFREMER) and Le Cedre (Centre of Documentation, Research and Experimentation on Accidental Water Pollution).
 The French Naval Academy (Academie de Marine) was established in 1752.
 The aircraft carrier Charles-de-Gaulle was built here.
 Every 4 years, Brest hosts the "international festival of the sea, boats and sailors" (Les Tonnerres de Brest).

 The Brest cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Brest, France.